 Soldiers run past, popping up here and there at random.
 I step aside to let them pass through.
 More are being commanded to attend stations.
 It sounds like they’re tightening the security protocol, although I’m not sure if it can be any higher than the hundred of soldiers already stationed around this building.
 What is going on?

 I’m finally nearing the hallway to our doors when Marc pops up.
 I crash into him and he doesn't hesitate to pull me into the utility closet.
 With a click of the lock, the automatic light comes on overhead, displaying shadows across stray cleaning gadgets and cluttered shelves and his face as he leans in.

 He presses his palms on either side of me, making sure I’m trapped against the door, so I have nowhere left to run.
 But I’m always running.

 Being this close, my heart speeds up.
-I can’t help but gaze into those fake chocolate eyes and be mesmerized by how beautiful he really is beneath those red rimmed specs.
+He’s been gone so long I forgot what it feels like.
+I can’t help but gaze into those fake chocolate eyes and be mesmerized by how beautiful he is beneath those red-rimmed specs.
 His hair is getting shaggy and almost too long.
 Any longer and he’ll be mistaken for a woman.